baden03/collapse-o-matic/readme.txt

 * The plug-in came to be.

 == Upgrade Notice ==
-* the tag, targtag and elwrap will be filtered to only allow certain tags
+* the tag, targtag and elwrap will now also allow the tag defined as the default tag attribute in the plugin settings page.
+* button has been added to the allowed html tag list